What is DfMA (and what does it mean for construction)?

 2. Greater quality control

-The traditional approach of constructing components and fashioning parts on-site has a number of disadvantages that DfMA can address.
-Whereas constructing on-site leaves components prone to poor weather and vandalism (which can hamper quality), building these off-site can ensure they’re better protected.
+The traditional approach of constructing components and fashioning parts on-site has a number of disadvantages that this approach can address.
+Whereas constructing on-site leaves components prone to poor weather and vandalism, which can hamper quality, building these off-site can ensure they’re better protected.

-Similarly, design teams and prefabrication firms work to create controlled environments in off-site factories, leading to an overall improvement in quality.
+Similarly, product design teams and prefabrication firms work to create controlled environments in off-site factories, maintaining and even improving quality assurance.

 3. Increased reliability